yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_mongodb_cluster.html.markdown

 The `permission` block supports:

 * `database_name` - The name of the database that the permission grants access to.
+* `role` - (Optional) The role of the user in this database.
+For more information see [the official documentation](https://cloud.yandex.com/docs/managed-mongodb/concepts/users-and-roles).

 The `database` block supports: